FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoint/Verification/WaypointListUnverifiedLocationsForRepository.md

-# List unverified details for a tag repository
+# List unverified locations for a waypoint repository

-Lists all unverified detail models for the specified tag repository.
+Lists all unverified location models for the specified waypoint repository.

 ## Request

-    GET /api/v1/tags/<tag-repository-id>/unverified
+    GET /api/v1/waypoints/<waypoint-repository-id>/locations/unverified

 This endpoint is only available to moderators.